dipu989/Tech-Feed/README.md

 Feel free to join our [chat](https://gitter.im/Tech-Feeds/community#) channel.

 ## License
 Tech-Feeds app is registered under the MIT License.
-Checkout License file for more information.
+Checkout License.md file for more information.